3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 # 3LC Integration

-This document outlines how to use the 3LC integration available for YOLOv8 object detection.
+This document outlines how to use the 3LC integration available for YOLOv8 classification and object detection.

+For any questions or problems, please reach out on the [3LC Discord](https://discord.com/channels/1236027984150794290/1236118620002586655).

 ## About 3LC